Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-6.rst

 .. code:: ipython3

-    import numpy as np
-    n = 200
     vector_plot(Matrix([z, y, x]), (x, -5, 5), (y, -5, 5), (z, -5, 5),
-        n=20, streamlines=True, backend=PB,
+        n=10, streamlines=True, backend=PB,
-        xlabel="x", ylabel="y", zlabel="z",
+        xlabel="x", ylabel="y", zlabel="z")
-        stream_kw=dict(
-            starts = dict(
-                    x = np.random.rand(n) * 10 - 5,
-                    y = np.random.rand(n) * 10 - 5,
-                    z = np.random.rand(n) * 10 - 5
-            ),
-            sizeref = 2800,
-        )
-    )

 .. raw:: html

     <iframe src="../_static/tut-6/fig-11.html" height="500px" width="100%"></iframe>

-With the usual ``stream_kw`` dictionary we customize the appearance of the streamlines.
-In order to generate them, we need to provide starting points, which are going to be used in the integration process.
-In this case, we set a random clouds of points in our domain.
-The tricky part is chosing the number of points and the size of the streamlines.
+In order to generate streamlines, the internal algorithm automatically computed optimal starting points (seeds) at the boundaries of the domain, where the vectors are pointing inward toward the domain.
+This tends to produce regularly spaced streamlines.
+We will see later how to change the seeds.

+Usually, the tricky part is chosing the size of the streamlines.
 This is an iterative process.
 Note that the streamlines are coloured according to the local magnitude value.

+Keep in mind that Plotly uses a different technology to compute streamlines than Matplotlib and K3D-Jupyter.
+Therefore, it may become slower and slower as we increase the number of discretization points.

 Now, let's change a little bit the vector for illustrative purposes: